The Art of Going All In

 That's how most people live their entire lives.

 They're not asleep, but they're not truly awake either.
-They exist in a peculiar limbo – conscious enough to navigate their days but not engaged enough to truly live them.
-They follow careers they stumbled into.
-They maintain relationships they drifted toward.
-They pursue goals they inherited rather than chose.
+They exist in a peculiar limbo, conscious enough to navigate their days but not engaged enough to truly live them.

 Most men lead lives of quiet desperation and go to their graves with the song still in them

-The philosopher Seneca likewise lamented how many Romans were "busy doing nothing."
-What Thoreau and Seneca were describing wasn't laziness, but something more subtle and pervasive – a failure to fully inhabit one's own existence.
+What Thoreau, Seneca, and my mother were describing wasn't laziness, but something more subtle and pervasive – a failure to fully inhabit one's own existence.

-Most people approach life with a strange hesitancy, as if they're perpetually waiting for permission to begin.
 They work because they must.
 They follow paths because they're there.
 They reserve their full energy for some hypothetical future that never arrives.
-They want the surety of a positive outcome before they dare to commit fully.

-You see this with how people approach speculative hobbies that could be ardent crafts.
-Tentative situationships that could be fulfilling relationships.
-Odd jobs that could be a storied career.
+You see this with how people approach speculative hobbies that could be ardent crafts; tentative situationships that could be fulfilling relationships; odd jobs that could be a storied career.

 Most people lack joie de vivre, not because their circumstances are wrong, but because their engagement is half-hearted.